samtron1412/docs/tech/it/ai/machine-learning.md

   noise ratios, length of sounds, relative power, filter matches and many others.
-- In spam detection algorithms, features may include the presence or absence of certain email hearders, the email structure, the language, the frequency of specific terms, the grammatical correctness of the text.
+- In spam detection algorithms, features may include the presence or absence of certain email headers, the email structure, the language, the frequency of specific terms, the grammatical correctness of the text.
 - In computer vision, there are a large number of possible features,